Tsavo West National Park

 Tsavo East National Park

-Tsavo East National Park is one of the oldest parks in Kenya, located Southeast of Kenya.
-It covers an area of 13,747 km 2 which makes it one of the biggest park
+Tsavo East National Park is one of the oldest parks in Kenya, located southeast of Kenya.
+It covers an area of 13,747 km2, which makes it one of the biggest park

 Masai Mara National reserve